nunchuk-io/nunchuk-desktop/README.md

-# Build guideline
+# Build instructions

-Follow this document to build the Nunchuk desktop application for your platform.
+Follow these steps to build the Nunchuk desktop application for your platform.

 # Tools
 **Qt libraries and Qt Creator**